NEWS FROM THE DELAWARE DEPARTMENT OF HEALTH AND SOCIAL SERVICES

 Penalty for going without coverage

 “Over the last several years, I’ve had a chance to meet with Delawareans who found affordable health care and peace of mind through the Health Insurance Marketplace,” Sen. Tom Carper said.
-“With open enrollment under way, I strongly urge all uninsured individuals to go to ChooseHealthDE.com to get information about the various health insurance plans available and potential financial assistance they may qualify for to reduce their insurance costs.
+“With open enrollment about to begin, I strongly urge all uninsured individuals to go to ChooseHealthDE.com to get information about the various health insurance plans available and potential financial assistance they may qualify for to reduce their insurance costs.
 And because enrolling in health insurance can be overwhelming, there is free, in-person assistance available to help individuals and families.
 Every Delaware family deserves access to the quality health care they need, and the Marketplace is making that a reality for thousands of Delawareans for the first time.”

 Businesses with 50 employees or fewer can offer plans to their employees starting any month of the year through the Small Business Health Options Program (SHOP).
 Go to HealthCare.gov or call 1 (800) 706-7893 (TTY: 711).